Introduction

 </div>Pseudo + Tag + Descendant + Modifier

-When you need to style elements based on a combination of pseudo-classes, tags, and modifiers, you can use the & selector with a complex path.
+When you need to style elements based on a combination of pseudo-classes, tags, and modifiers, compose the canonical has-[...] variant with an arbitrary descendant filter.

 <span>Trigger</span>